New Orleans Restaurant Guide

 Would you like to receive a quote for your group from all restaurants on our site?

 The French Quarter is the oldest and most famous neighborhood in New Orleans frequented by both visitors & locals alike.
 It's world renowned for its architecture, nightlife, entertainment & restaurants … some of which have been around since the 19th century and are still going strong!

 Restaurants range from formal to casual and offer truly unique flavors and famous New Orleans cocktails at every meal.
 You cannot walk too far in the French Quarter without running into another restaurant … be sure to check out our favorites below.

-The Crescent City Brewhouse servers amazing beer and great food.
-It is the only microbrewery in the French Quarter from every end of the spectrum will enjoy trying their portfolio.
-They have a warm, relaxed atmosphere with live jazz performed nightly by New Orleans musicians.
+The Crescent City Brewhouse serves amazing beer and great food.
+It is the only microbrewery in the French Quarter, and you'll enjoy sampling their portfolio in the warm, relaxed atmosphere.
+Immerse yourself in live, local culture with jazz performed nightly by New Orleans musicians.